-Development within Fingal is consistent with RSES and MASP.
-Malahide is designated a Self-Sustaining Town within the RSES and benefits from a high quality built and natural environment.
-Criteria 2 This area is a long established area and the zoning is necessary to provide for some infill development within the existing town boundary.
-It is envisaged that Malahide will develop as a self-sustaining centre through the provision of a range of facilities to support existing and new populations.
+Criteria 2 It is envisaged that Malahide will develop as a self-sustaining centre through the provision of a range of facilities to support existing and new populations.
 For this to be achieved, it is vital that the urban role of Malahide is strengthened, and development consolidated within the town.
-The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular: • Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement. • Comprises significant previously developed and / or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth.
+The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands.
+Is within or adjoining the core of an established or designated urban settlement.
+Will be essential in achieving compact and sustainable urban growth.
+There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
-It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.